16 Healthiest Starbucks Foods to Order in 2025

 13. Country Archer Hickory Smoked Turkey Jerky

-Country Archer Hickory-Smoked Turkey Jerky is a strong contender for the title of healthiest Starbucks snack that is high-protein and low-fat.
-Made from real turkey breast and naturally smoked for extra flavor, this jerky provides a solid 10 grams of protein per serving, making it one of the healthiest Starbucks food choices for those prioritizing muscle maintenance and satiety.
+Country Archer Hickory Smoked Turkey Jerky is a strong contender for the title of healthiest Starbucks snack if you want something high-protein and low-fat.
+Made from turkey breast and naturally smoked for flavor, this jerky provides 10 grams of protein per serving, making it one of the healthiest Starbucks food choices for those prioritizing satiety and muscle maintenance.

-Country Archer Hickory Smoked Turkey Jerky Nutritional Overview
+Country Archer Hickory Smoked Turkey Jerky Nutritional Info (per 28-gram serving):

 • Calories: 70